blankuserrr/ExperimentGPT/README.md

 # ExperimentGPT

 Welcome to ExperimentGPT!
 This is an AI Chatbot that uses the OpenAI API.
-So far it has features such as sending messages with support for streaming the response, multi-conversation management, authentication system, and clearing the conversation.
-The application is built with Bun (previously Node.JS) and has a (still being worked on) semi modern frontend without any framework *(pure CSS!)* but it will be updated to use bootstrap in the future.
+So far it has features such as sending and streaming messages, multi-conversation management, authentication, and clearing the conversation.
+The application is built with express and Bun (previously Node) and has a (still being worked on) semi modern frontend without any framework *(pure CSS!)* but it will be updated to use tailwind in the future.

 ## Getting Started